Nickelodeon Under Fire For Its Plan To Build Underwater Theme Park In The Philippines

 Coron officials echo his statements with Mayor Ajerico Barracdo claiming that it’s the first time they have heard of the plan and that Viacom hasn’t communicated with them yet.

-[Featured Image by Peter Cosgrove/AP]
+[Featured Image by Peter Cosgrove/AP Images]